Darex20/text-pattern-matching-algorithm/README.md

 ## Running the algorithm

 * After cloning the repositroy postion yourself into src directory using the command `cd src`
-* Compile the program using the command `g++ -o ..\navarro Main.cpp Aligner.cpp Graph.cpp FileReader.cpp NodeUtils.cpp`
+* Compile the program using the command `g++ -o ..\navarro Main.cpp Navarro.cpp Graph.cpp FileReader.cpp NodeUtils.cpp`
 * Finally run the program using command `..\navarro`